- Exchange Programs

 - This application is intended for graduate students who plan to pursue research abroad as part of their degree.

-- Independent study and research abroad is usually arranged between an NC State faculty member and an NC State student, and does not go through any formal institutional review or approval process.
+- Research abroad is usually arranged between an NC State faculty member and an NC State student and does not go through any formal institutional review or approval process.
 However, students must register through the Study Abroad Office.

 - If students can’t find an NC State program that fits their needs, students may study abroad through any program sponsored by a U.S. accredited institution, accredited third-party provider, or direct enrollment at an accredited institution overseas.